 Consider Staging the Vacant House

 Staging can add a lot, there are furnishing and accessories perfectly placed and it is objective and has minimal clutter.
 There are many benefits of staging a home to sell.

 The disadvantage of staging may be the cost incurred, however, the advantages outweigh the disadvantages in my opinion.
-Keep in mind the real estate photography because the very first place a buyer will see your home is online and the photos should be inviting so that a buyer will want to come and view the home.
-It can be difficult to take photographs of a vacant home because often times they are just empty rooms without any pictures on the wall or any furnishings.
-A buyer may have a more difficult time imaging themselves living in the home, and trying to figure if their furnishings will fit or not.
+Keep in mind the real estate photography because the very first place a buyer will see your home is online and the photos should be inviting so that a buyer will want to come and view the vacant house.
+It can be difficult to take photographs of a vacant home because oftentimes they are just empty rooms without any pictures on the wall or any furnishings.
+A buyer may have a more difficult time imagining themselves living in the home, and trying to figure if their furnishings will fit or not.

 The two most important rooms to stage are the living/family room and the master bedroom.
 Other accessories can be added to the kitchen and bathrooms to create an inviting feel.

-There are times the only way a home can be sold is if it is vacant, and perhaps the seller does not have the resources for staging or upgrading.
-Keeping the utilities on, ensuring that is properly covered by a vacant home policy from the Insurance company, fresh paint and having it clean will make a difference.
+There are times the only way a home can be sold is if it is a vacant house, and perhaps the seller does not have the resources for staging or upgrading.
+Keeping the utilities on, ensuring that is properly covered by a vacant home policy from the Insurance company, fresh paint, and having it clean will make a difference.

 Ideally, if a home is vacant having some staging is recommended so that a buyer has an emotional connection to the home.
 Additionally, staging will enhance the photography which is the first place that buyers will see the home online.